Client Home Journal

 FIVE THINGS YOU SHOULD KNOW ABOUT MOM

-We want to learn about our new client!
+Our clients are more than if they need reminders to use their walker and take their meds.
+We want to get to know them in their core…what makes them tick.
 What did they do for a living?
 Did they work outside the home?
 Where were they raised?
 What are their hobbies?
 How many children and grandchildren do they have?
 What are their likes and dislikes?
 What are their frustrations?
 What makes them laugh?
 What is their favorite TV show?
 What is their favorite snack?
 Answers allow us to understand our client, meet their needs better, foster conversation, and help us get to know our clients!

-This document contains the client’s name and address along with their doctor(s) contact information and a current medicine list.
+Should a client have a health episode on our watch, we are prepared to provide all pertinent information to either emergency personnel or the Emergency Department.
+This document contains the client’s name and address along with their doctor(s) contact information, health care proxy, DNR or not, emergency contact information and a current medicine list.
 Please keep us updated on any medicine changes.
-This document is taken along on all outings should the client have a health episode and 911 is called.
+This document is taken along on all outings should the client have a health episode while out of the home.

-After each shift, caregivers write a few lines about the services performed for the client, This document is particularly helpful for cases with multiple caregivers allowing them to see when certain tasks were performed that need not be done daily, ie., changing the bed sheets.
+After each shift, caregivers write a few lines about the services performed for the client.
+This document is particularly helpful for cases with multiple caregivers allowing them to see when certain tasks were performed that need not be done daily, for example, changing the bed sheets.
 In addition, it is here where the caregivers record the client’s mood, how the day went and any changes in the client.
 Caregivers are instructed to call the office immediately with any significant or concerning changes.
+Many family members regularly check the Client Home Journal to monitor their loved one’s care.

 MEDICATION REMINDER LOG